Mlaoui is the croissant of my Moroccan mornings, just one of the delectable pastries from a Moroccan kitchen.

 For me, this was anything but effortless and the result, not all that square.
 Laughing and gesturing, Asmaa helped me.
 Fatima and older brother Hichab giggled from their perches on stools across the room.

 Removing the mlaoui from the pan, Asmaa squeezed gently.
 So, it’s popping the steam out that makes these goodies crisp.
 Eureka!

 The glow of friendship

-Hichab and Fatima trotted back and forth to the living room, setting a round table with a plastic tablecloth and saucers.
-Si Mohammed, Asmaa’s husband, poured orange juice as Hichab opened a pot of honey.
-Asmaa made sure the chicken is on track before we headed for the living room, kicking off her slippers to step on the thick carpet.
+Hichab and Fatima trotted back and forth to the living room, setting the dining table with a plastic tablecloth and saucers.
+Si Mohammed, Asmaa’s husband, poured orange juice as Hichab opened a pot of honey, thick and fragrant.
+Like the olives we would enjoy with our meal, the honey was ‘beldi’ and purchased in Fondouk Kaat Smen, in the Fez medina.
+Asmaa made sure the chicken was on track before we headed for the living room, kicking off her slippers to step on the thick carpet.
 We would have mlaoui as a first course, and then take a break to recover appetites before the mid-day meal.

 With a flourish, Si Mohammed streamed a loop of tea into a glass and poured it back into the teapot, then served everyone.
 I cuddled the fragrant tumbler that held in the warmth.
 Breaking off pieces of mlaoui, we slathered on honey and some dribbled onto my little plate.
 Asmaa adjusted her headscarf and beamed affectionately around the table.

 We raised our tea glasses, toasting friendship across the language divide.

 * * *

 This article first appeared in Foreign Flavours, an anthology of food writing by Writers Abroad.